emmamickas/Lab5-Template/README.md

 - include a working diskimage in your submission.

 ## Details:
-- All final project submissions will be done in this project.
+- All final project submissions (plus lab 5) will be done in this repo.
 Submit Level one, two and three here on their respective due dates.
     - We will clone them at the normal submission time.
 - Demo will be a litte different, join the zoom call and be prepared to share your screen and run your code.
 - Sign up (individuals AND partners) at this google sheet link.